Kohl’s (NYSE:KSS) Releases FY 2022 Earnings Guidance

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 30th.
-Stockholders of record on Wednesday, March 16th will be given a dividend of $0.50 per share.
-The ex-dividend date of this dividend is Tuesday, March 15th.
-This is a boost from Kohl’s’s previous quarterly dividend of $0.25.
-This represents a $2.00 annualized dividend and a dividend yield of 3.35%.
-Kohl’s’s dividend payout ratio is 15.58%.
+Kohl’s (NYSE:KSS – Get Rating) last released its quarterly earnings data on Tuesday, March 1st.
+The company reported $2.20 EPS for the quarter, topping the consensus estimate of $2.10 by $0.10.
+The company had revenue of $6.50 billion for the quarter, compared to the consensus estimate of $6.51 billion.
+Kohl’s had a return on equity of 21.86% and a net margin of 4.83%.
+Kohl’s’s quarterly revenue was up 5.8% on a year-over-year basis.
+During the same period last year, the business posted $2.22 EPS.
+Equities analysts anticipate that Kohl’s will post 7.21 earnings per share for the current year.

+KSS has been the topic of several research reports.
+Telsey Advisory Group reduced their price objective on Kohl’s from $69.00 to $60.00 and set a market perform rating on the stock in a report on Tuesday.
+Deutsche Bank Aktiengesellschaft increased their target price on Kohl’s from $75.00 to $85.00 in a research report on Wednesday, March 2nd.
+Robert W. Baird dropped their target price on Kohl’s from $75.00 to $68.00 in a research report on Wednesday, March 2nd.
+TheStreet raised Kohl’s from a c+ rating to a b- rating in a research report on Tuesday, November 16th.
+Finally, Bank of America increased their target price on Kohl’s from $48.00 to $55.00 and gave the company an underperform rating in a research report on Friday, November 19th.
+Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $63.15.

-Several institutional investors and hedge funds have recently bought and sold shares of KSS.
-Forum Financial Management LP acquired a new stake in Kohl’s in the fourth quarter worth $238,000.
-NewEdge Advisors LLC acquired a new stake in Kohl’s in the fourth quarter worth $393,000.
-Metropolitan Life Insurance Co NY grew its holdings in Kohl’s by 5.9% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock worth $1,329,000 after purchasing an additional 1,494 shares during the period.
-Vident Investment Advisory LLC grew its holdings in Kohl’s by 5.9% in the fourth quarter.
-Vident Investment Advisory LLC now owns 44,569 shares of the company’s stock worth $2,201,000 after purchasing an additional 2,489 shares during the period.
-Finally, Sei Investments Co. grew its holdings in Kohl’s by 40.3% in the fourth quarter.
-Sei Investments Co. now owns 310,990 shares of the company’s stock worth $15,228,000 after purchasing an additional 89,284 shares during the period.
-Institutional investors own 90.70% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of KSS.
+Forum Financial Management LP purchased a new position in shares of Kohl’s during the 4th quarter valued at about $238,000.
+NewEdge Advisors LLC purchased a new position in shares of Kohl’s during the 4th quarter valued at about $393,000.
+Metropolitan Life Insurance Co NY raised its stake in shares of Kohl’s by 5.9% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock valued at $1,329,000 after buying an additional 1,494 shares during the last quarter.
+Vident Investment Advisory LLC raised its stake in shares of Kohl’s by 5.9% during the 4th quarter.
+Vident Investment Advisory LLC now owns 44,569 shares of the company’s stock valued at $2,201,000 after buying an additional 2,489 shares during the last quarter.
+Finally, Sei Investments Co. raised its stake in shares of Kohl’s by 40.3% during the 4th quarter.
+Sei Investments Co. now owns 310,990 shares of the company’s stock valued at $15,228,000 after buying an additional 89,284 shares during the last quarter.
+90.70% of the stock is owned by institutional investors.

 About Kohl’s (Get Rating)